The Common Thread of Loneliness

 I would almost think that the money we spend on these remembrances each year, whilst forgetting other battles inconvenient to us, as the same people strain at gnats and swallow camels over money that could be spent on saving lives in the first place, at times does little more than appease the masters of war so that they can keep doing what they do and convince us that their cause is worth investing in.

 On a different subject, although it’s essentially the same, I was, in the last day or two, relating to a friend my trip to Nepal, two and half years ago, just before things started going awry in my brain, where this current conflagration of events kicked off.
-I visited towns and villages destroyed by the earthquake, interestingly enough, hitting that beautiful country on ANZAC Day in 2015.
+I visited towns and villages destroyed by the earthquake, interestingly enough, which had hit that beautiful country on ANZAC Day in 2015.
 I wanted to witness first hand the recovery effort, to talk to people doing their best, against immense odds, not the least being a paucity of support from their own government, yet more duplicity, nonsense and incompetence, to rebuild their lives.
 I wondered how a Western visitor with a fancy camera in his hand would be welcomed.

 The people embraced me.
 One beautiful, talented and passionate young filmmaker from the village of Barabesie, the epicentre of the second quake, who I am privileged to still call a friend, thanked me for taking the effort to come to his town.
 They needed to know that they were not alone, even though this particular Westerner was of no practical use, unlike other magnificent people I spent time with, who built toilets and fixed houses.
 The Nepalese people just wanted to know that they were not alone and that, just like the digger in the trench, the world had not forgotten them.

 My brain does indeed work in mysterious ways, I started making the connection to loneliness, I started realising that we all need to know, wherever we are, what ever stage in life we find ourselves, that we are not alone.
-Brain tumour survivors are no different, we need to know, within the inevitable, albeit temporary but not always, loneliness that envelops our lives as we are faced with decisions and consequences, that there are people on our side.
+Brain tumour survivors are no different, we need to know, within the, albeit temporary but not always, inevitable loneliness that envelops our lives as we are faced with decisions and consequences, that there are people on our side.

 Regardless of the support that we may have at hand, being told that one has a brain tumour is an isolating experience and we need others to bring us reassurance that we are not alone in this journey.
-I’m trying to do my bit doing so that no one on this journey need feel this way.
+I’m trying to do my bit so that no one on this journey need feel this way.